 After the individual web and flange assemblies are welded and all NDT has been completed, they are ready to be assembled into girders.
-There are two ways to build a girder, web horizontal or web vertical.
+The two most common methods to build a girder are with the web either horizontal, or vertical.